HarleyCoops/TrainingRun/README.md

 1. **Group Robust Preference Optimization in Reward-free RLHF**
    [https://arxiv.org/abs/2405.20304](https://arxiv.org/abs/2405.20304)
-   This paper introduces robust strategies for optimizing preferences even without explicit reward signals, laying a theoretical foundation for group-level optimization in RLHF scenarios.
+   This paper introduces robust strategies for optimizing preferences without explicit rewards, providing a theoretical foundation for group-level optimization.

 2. **DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models**
    [https://arxiv.org/abs/2402.03300](https://arxiv.org/abs/2402.03300)
-   Here, advanced techniques for enhancing the reasoning capabilities of language models are proposed, which complement the fine-tuning strategies in our GRPO approach.
+   This work proposes advanced techniques for boosting the reasoning capabilities of language models, informing our fine-tuning strategy.

 3. **REINFORCE++: A Simple and Efficient Approach for Aligning Large Language Models**
    [https://arxiv.org/abs/2501.03262](https://arxiv.org/abs/2501.03262)
-   This work offers a streamlined method for aligning language models using reinforcement learning, influencing our implementation of the GRPOTrainer configuration.
+   This paper presents a streamlined method for aligning language models using reinforcement learning, influencing our GRPOTrainer configuration.

 4. **DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning**
    [https://arxiv.org/abs/2501.12948](https://arxiv.org/abs/2501.12948)
-   This paper explores reinforcement learning strategies specifically aimed at boosting reasoning performance in large language models, providing practical insights for future enhancements.
+   This work explores reinforcement learning strategies for enhancing reasoning performance in large language models and offers practical insights for future enhancements.

-Future directions will build upon these insights to further refine model alignment, enhance reasoning capabilities, and improve parameter efficiency.
-Moreover, we plan to incorporate iterative community feedback to ensure the approach remains robust and scalable.
+Future directions will leverage these insights to further refine model alignment, enhance reasoning capabilities, and improve parameter efficiency.
+We also plan to incorporate community feedback iteratively to ensure the approach remains scalable and robust.

 ---

 ## Conclusion

-This roadmap sets forth a comprehensive plan for understanding the current code, evaluating the data structure used for fine-tuning, and building enhancements to monitor overall performance – both in the training script and via a companion Colab notebook.
-The document serves as a guide for both immediate implementation improvements and long-term research directions in low-resource language model fine-tuning.
+This roadmap provides a comprehensive plan for running your GRPO fine-tuning code.
+It outlines two approaches: using a virtual environment in WSL and using Docker for a fully isolated Linux environment.
+Follow the provided instructions to set up your environment, install dependencies, and run your training script.

 Happy fine-tuning!